tamarlehmann/bank-tech-test/README.md

 # Bank Tech Test

-This project is a JavaScript application designed to mimic the basic functionality of a bank: withdrawals, deposits and viewing a bank statement.
+This project is a Ruby application designed to mimic the basic functionality of a bank: withdrawals, deposits and viewing a bank statement.
 Written solo as an example tech test during Makers Academy Week 10.

 ## User Stories